sammuehlebach/EECS-348-Team-Project/README.md

 Discussed libraries that we might import: cmath, etc.
 Possibly create a Driver class that runs the program.
 Imports an Arithmetic class--stores all code for the arithmetic operations.

+We decided to wait until the design document is posted to begin the coding piece.
+We will plan on working on the class diagram at the next meeting.